alloba/book-of-hours-notes/books/The Gospel of Zacchaeus.md

 ## Description
 The Gospel of Zacchaeus

-An extremely heterodox account of the Nazarene Messiah and his works, describing his ascension to the Mansus through the opening of his body.
+An extremely heterodox account of the Nazarene Messiah and his works, describing his ascension to [[world-at-large/The Mansus|the Mansus]] through the opening of his body.
 ### Partial Study Description
 I'm Reading...